Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ![Life of a query](life_of_a_query.png)

-1. Velociraptor's VQL engine starts off by calling the plugin passing any relevant arguments into it.
-The plugin will generate one or more rows and send a row at a time into the query for further processing.
+1. Velociraptor's VQL engine will call the plugin and pass any relevant arguments to it.
+The plugin will then generate one or more rows and send a row at a time into the query for further processing.

-2. The column expression in the query will now receive the row.
+2. The column expression in the query receives the row.
 However, instead of evaluating the column expression immediately, VQL wraps the column expression in a `Lazy Evaluator`.
 Lazy evaluators allow the actual evaluation of the column expression to be delayed until a later time.

-3. Next VQL takes the lazy expressions and uses them to evaluate the filter condition - which will determine if the row is to be eliminated or passed on.
+3. Next, VQL takes the lazy evaluator and uses them to evaluate the filter condition, which will determine if the row is to be eliminated or passed on.

 4. In this example, the filter condition (`X=1`) must evaluate the